Artesmes/Scrabble/README.md

 # Scrabble
-An easy to play Scrabble game developped in C
+An easy to play Scrabble CLI game developped in C

 ## Features
  - Multiplayer game (Up to 4 person)